StacklokLabs/toolhive-actions/mcp-config/README.md

 ### Invalid JSON format

 If the configuration file contains invalid JSON:
-1. Check your Toolhive version supports the `--format=mcpservers` flag
+1. Check your ToolHive version supports the `--format=mcpservers` flag
 2. Ensure no MCP servers have malformed configurations
 3. Check the raw output in the action logs for debugging